-- Demonstrate a detailed and critical command of the body of knowledge concerning the subject matter of the course
+- Demonstrate by way of coursework a detailed and critical command of the body of knowledge concerning the subject matter of the course

-- Analyse and reflect critically upon relevant scholarship concerning the early history of the Eastern Mediterranean and its place in the wider context of Old World archaeology
+- Demonstrate by way of coursework an ability to analyse and reflect critically upon relevant scholarship concerning the early history of the Eastern Mediterranean and its place in the wider context of Old World archaeology

-- Understand and apply research skills to the investigation of the material covered in the course
+- Demonstrate by way of coursework and seminar participation, an ability to understand and apply research skills to the investigation of the material covered in the course

-- Demonstrate the ability to develop and sustain original scholarly arguments in oral and written form by independently formulating appropriate questions and utilising relevant evidence
+- Demonstrate the ability to develop and sustain original scholarly arguments in oral and written form in seminar discussions, presentations, and coursework by independently formulating appropriate questions and utilising relevant evidence

-- Demonstrate originality and independence of mind and initiative; intellectual integrity and maturity; an ability to evaluate the work of others, including peers
+- Demonstrate, by way of seminar discussions, presentations, and written coursework, originality and independence of mind and initiative; intellectual integrity and maturity; an ability to evaluate the work of others, including peers

 |Bachhuber, C. 2006.
 Aegean interest in the Uluburun ship.
 American Journal of Archaeology 110: 345-363.|